Your children’s college graduation is one of those life milestones you probably daydream about from the moment they’re born.

 Currently, if anyone else — like a grandparent, aunt, uncle or other relative — decides to open a 529 account on behalf of a child, then any distributions from that 529 are considered cash support and part of the child’s nontaxable income, which is reported on the FAFSA in future years.
 The good news: Changes to the FAFSA rules starting with the 2024 to 2025 school year will mean students no longer have to report cash support on their FAFSA, so distributions from a non-parent-relative’s 529 plan won’t impact your child’s need-based financial aid.

-3. Know what is considered a ‘qualified expense’
+3. Know what is considered a ‘qualified expense’ for 529 accounts

 Funds withdrawn from a 529 plan must be used to cover qualified education expenses for higher education, or else you’ll have to pay taxes on the earnings portion of that money, plus penalties.
 (The exception is $10,000 to cover tuition costs only for private or religious elementary through high schools.)